geobtaa/metadata/docs/recipes/R-01_arcgis-hubs.md

 ```

-## Step: Download the list of active ArcGIS Hubs
+## Step 1: Download the list of active ArcGIS Hubs

 We maintain a list of active ArcGIS Hub sites in GEOMG.